MootazMedhatEzzat/SCS432-Theory-of-Computations/README.md

 ### Instructions

-- The assignment must be completed in groups of 2 to 4 students from the same lab or with the same TA.
+- The assignment is submitted in groups of minimum 2 and maximum 4 students from the same lab or the same TA.
-- Submission deadline: Tuesday, 23/4 at 11:59 pm.
+- The deadline for submission is on Tuesday, 23/4 at 11:59 pm.
-- Submit your work on Google Classroom.
-No late submissions or submissions via email will be accepted.
+- Submission will be on Google Classroom.
+No late submission or email submission is allowed.
-- Your submission should be a compressed folder containing all necessary .java files and a PDF file.
-The folder name should follow the format: ID1_ID2_ID3_ID4_GROUP.zip
+- Please submit one compressed folder with the `.java` files and a PDF file.
+The folder name should follow this structure: `ID1_ID2_ID3_ID4_GROUP.zip`.
-- Any form of cheating, including sharing or taking code from others, will result in a negative grade.
-This includes giving, receiving, or sending code for any reason.
+- In case of cheating, you will get a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.

 ### Requirements

-1. **Solve all 10 problems**.
-2. For each problem:
-   - Draw the corresponding DFA or NFA.
+- Solve all the 10 problems.
-   - Write Java code that solves the problem.
+- For each problem, you should submit the drawn FSA and Java code that solves it.
+- For all problems, write in Java Language.
-   - Submit a PDF file with the drawn DFA or NFA for each problem.
+- Submit a PDF file that contains the drawn DFA or NFA for the problems.
-3. The Java program must handle:
+- The Java program will take ONE input text file containing the input values for each problem.
+The program must save the output of each problem in ONE output text file following the required format for each problem.

+### Input file

-   - **Input File**: Starts with the problem number, followed by the input values for the problem, and ends with "end" to indicate the end of input for that problem.
+Starts with the number of the problem, followed by the input values for the problem, then “end” to indicate the input for this problem is finished and to move to the next problem.

+### Output file

-   - **Output File**: Starts with the problem number, followed by the output values for the input, and ends with "x" to indicate the end of output for that problem.
+Starts with the number of the problem, followed by the corresponding output values of the input for the problem, then “x” to indicate the output for this problem is finished and to move to the next problem.

-### Submission Details

-- Ensure that the Java code files are named clearly and organized.
-- The PDF should include all DFA or NFA diagrams with clear labels.
-- The input and output files should adhere to the specified format.

-### Grading Criteria
+### DFA

-The assignment will be graded based on the following:
-- **Accuracy and Completeness of Solutions**: 40%
+Simulate a Deterministic Finite Automaton (DFA):

+- The DFA's states
+- The alphabet
+- The transition function
+- The start state
-- **Correctness of Java Code**: 30%
+- The set of accepting states

+### NFA

+Simulate a Nondeterministic Finite Automaton (NFA):

+- The NFA's states
+- The alphabet
+- The transition function
+- The start state(s)
-- **Clarity and Organization of Documentation**: 20%
+- The set of accepting states
-- **Adherence to Submission Guidelines**: 10%

-Total marks: 100 (will be scaled as per course requirements).